Xe/olin/docs/cwa-spec/README.md

 If you are not sure, open an issue to discuss your idea first.

 After you've finished writing the definitions & explanations of your new namespaces/functions, open a pull request and we would be happy to review :-)

+## Entrypoint

+The entrypoint of CWA programs is `_start`.
+It should not take any arguments or return anything.